graphqlcrud/spec/docs/spec-subscriptions.md

 title: Subscriptions
 ---

-Subscriptions are divided to 3 different groups of changes Create, Update and Delete subscriptions that users can use with filtering capabilities
+Subscriptions are divided to 3 different groups of changes.

+Create, Update and Delete subscriptions can be used with filtering capabilities

 ``` graphql